What Does It Mean to Authenticate Your Payment?

 Payment Authentication 101

-Payment authentication is important for a few reasons.
-For example, it first protects consumers from their card data being stolen and used for purchases that they don’t authorize.
-Secondly, it protects the businesses where that card data was being used against higher refunds and fraud claims.
+Secondly, payment authentication protects the businesses where that card data is being used against higher refunds and fraud claims.
 And lastly, it also protects the banks and financial institutions from the financial loss that can occur as a result of fraudulent transactions.

 In other words, payment authentication is an important part of the entire financial ecosystem that protects all of the key stakeholders, consumers, companies, and financial institutions.